J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

 ### Maximizing Your Learning Potential

-To get the most out of NeuroAscend, establish a consistent learning routine that aligns with your cognitive assessment results.
+To get the most out of PolyMathOS, establish a consistent learning routine that aligns with your cognitive assessment results.
 The platform works best when used regularly, allowing the AI to continuously refine its understanding of your learning patterns and preferences.

 ### Understanding Dopamine Optimization